The Best Restaurants In Barcelona

 photo credit: Sara Larsson

-Everything in Spain happens late, which is why the locals start their beach days with lunch before hitting the sand.
-Unlike the many tourist traps at the nearby beachfront, La Zorra in Sitges isn’t the kind of place you stumble upon by accident.
-You’ll most likely need a reservation weeks in advance, especially during summer weekends when the day-trippers come to town, but it’s worth it since they’re serving some of the best paella around—not just in Catalonia, but in Spain.
-The versions at La Zorra don't stick to traditions, so you can dig into a giant pan of seabass and Iberian ham paella or even one packed with crab meat, bottarga, and served with a whole spider crab on top.
+Unlike the many tourist traps at the nearby beachfront, this place in Sitges isn’t the kind of place you stumble upon by accident.
+La Zorra makes some of the best paella around—not just in Catalonia, but in all of Spain.
+Their versions don't stick to traditions, so you can dig into a giant pan of seabass and Iberian ham paella or even one packed with crab meat, bottarga, and served with a whole spider crab on top.
+You’ll most likely need a reservation weeks in advance, especially during summer weekends when the day-trippers come to town.